 Your standard product one-pager isn't going to cut it with an economic buyer.
 These stakeholders think in terms of business impact, not feature lists.
 Your supporting materials need to reflect that priority.
 When your reps get a meeting with an executive, they should focus on what they care about most: costs, time-to-value, and project confidence.
 The goal is to create sales materials that directly address the economic buyer's top one or two concerns.
 Think less about what your product is and more about what it does for their bottom line.
 This means building out a library of assets like customizable business cases, ROI calculators, and executive-level summaries that translate your solution into tangible financial outcomes.

-Create a System for Accountability
+Build a System for Team Accountability

 Great materials are only effective if your team uses them correctly.
 That’s why you need a system to track performance and ensure accountability.
 Start by defining what success looks like.
 You should track key sales metrics like deal velocity and average deal size, but also add metrics specific to economic buyer engagement.
 How often are your reps identifying and meeting with them?
 Are they logging the right information?
 Your CRM is the perfect tool for this.
 You can use it to track and analyze crucial information from methodologies like MEDDIC.
 This creates a clear, data-driven picture of whether your team is applying their training, giving you the insights needed for targeted coaching and continuous improvement.